microbiomedata/docs/content/home/src/howto_guides/submit2nmdc.md

 [https://microbiomedata.org/field-notes/](https://microbiomedata.org/field-notes/)

 The NMDC Field Notes app is for mobile device use.
-It runs on both Apple (iOS) and Android devices and is available in the app store.
+It runs on both Apple (iOS) and Android devices and is available in the corresponding app stores.
 This app is designed to streamline real-time registration and collection of standardized metadata and field measurements.
 Upon first use, each section of the app will automatically launch a quick tour.
 You can press the "→" button to continue the tour or press the "X" button to end it.
 To re-initialize the tours at any time, visit the Settings page and tap "Reset tours".
 The "Guide" section of the app contains recommendations about fieldwork in general, and about collecting metadata for specific sample type(s).
 It also provides important considerations for synchronization with the Submission Portal.
 We recommend viewing it before going out into the field.